CISecurity/ControlsAssessmentSpecification/control-14/control-14.5.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Data
+	* - N/A
-	  - Detect
+	  - Protect
-	  - 3
+	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
-* Sub-control 2.1: Maintain Inventory of Authorized Software
-* Sub-control 2.5: Integrate Software and Hardware Asset Inventories
+* None

 Inputs
 -----------
 #.
-The list of endpoints
+Causes of Unintentional Data Exposure
+#. :code:`GV43`: List of workforce members
 #.
-The list of authorized software
-#.
-The inventory of sensitive data
+List of most recent module training completion dates for each workforce member

 Operations
 ----------
 #.
-Using the sensitive data inventory, enumerate all endpoints storing, processing, or transmitting sensitive information.
+Check enterprise to determine if Input 1 exists
 	#.
-Enumerate all sensitive information active monitoring tools from the software inventory
+If Input 1 exists, M1 = 1
 	#.
-For each identified active monitoring tool:
+If Input 1 does not exist, M1 = 0
 #.
-Enumerate the endpoints covered by the system
+For every member of the workforce in Input 2 :code:`GV43`, determine whether the member has completed training
 	#.
-Examine its configuration to ensure that the system is configured to:
+Identify and enumerate members who have completed at least initial training (M3)
 	#.
-Monitor for sensitive information (noting appropriately and inappropriately configured systems along the way)
+Identify and enumerate members who have not completed any training (M4)
 #.
-Enumerate endpoints covered by all sensitive information active monitoring systems
+For every member of the workforce identified in Operation 2.1, identify the date of most recently completed module training
 #.
-Complement the set of covered endpoints with the list of identified endpoints to identify all uncovered endpoints

-Assumptions
-^^^^^^^^^^^
-* Sensitive information monitoring systems are primarily software-based
+For every member of the workforce identified in Operation 2.1, use the output of Operation 4 and compare the date to current date.
+Capture timeframe in months.
+	#.
+Identify and enumerate members whose most recent training date is less than or equal to twelve months from current date (M5)
+	#.
+Identify and enumerate members whose most recent training date is greater than twelve months from current date (M6)

 Measures
 --------
-* M1 = List of endpoints storing, processing, or transmitting sensitive information
+* M1 = Output of Operation 1
-* M2 = List of sensitive information monitoring tools
-* M3 = List of monitoring tools appropriately configured
-* M4 = List of monitoring tools inappropriately configured
-* M5 = List of endpoints covered by at least one monitoring tool
-* M6 = List of endpoints not covered by at least one monitoring tool
-* M7 = Count of endpoints storing, processing, or transmitting sensitive information (count of M1)
+* M2 = Count of Input 1 :code:`GV43`
-* M8 = Count of sensitive information monitoring tools (count of M2)
+* M3 = Count of workforce members that have completed training
-* M9 = Count of monitoring tools appropriately configured (count of M3)
+* M4 = Count of workforce members that have not completed training
-* M10 = Count of monitoring tools inappropriately configured (count of M4)
+* M5 = Count of workforce members whose training is up to date
-* M11 = Count of endpoints covered by at least one monitoring tool (count of M5)
-* M12 = Count of endpoints not covered by at least one monitoring tool (count of M6)
+* M6 = Count of workforce members whose training is not up to date

 Metrics
 -------

-Endpoint Coverage
-^^^^^^^^^^^^^^^^^
+* If M1 is measured at a 0, this safeguard receives a failing score.
+The other metrics don't apply.

+Initial Training Compliance
+^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of covered endpoints to the total number of endpoints storing, processing, or
-	    | transmitting sensitive information
+	  - | The percentage of workforce members that have received initial training
 	* - **Calculation**
-	  - :code:`M11 / M7`
+	  - :code:`M2 / M1`

-Monitoring Coverage
-^^^^^^^^^^^^^^^^^^^
+Up to Date Training
+^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of appropriately configured active sensitive information monitoring tools to
+	  - | The percentage of compliant workforce members
-	    | the total number of active sensitive information monitoring tools
 	* - **Calculation**
-	  - :code:`M9 / M8`
+	  - :code:`M4 / M1`

 .. history
 .. authors